The Jersey City skyline

 By Joshua Burd

-Land use consultancy Dresdner Robin has announced three new hires for its growing team of engineering, environmental services and landscape architecture professionals.
+Dresdner Robin has made three more additions aimed at bolstering its team of engineering, environmental services and landscape architecture professionals.